eesecdev/BookChapters/AkondRahman/Metrics-Challenges-WaysForward.md

 The discussion of the challenges also revealed opportunities for research.
 Participants in the breakout group mentioned metrics required to measure the attack surface of a software system.
 Recent work from Theisen et al. [2] came into discussion, which participants felt as a good starting point for metrics needed to measure attack surface.
 Metrics needed to measure secure development process as a whole for the constituting components, such as continuous integration, continuous deployment, and infrastructure as code.
 For automated computing infrastructure management these practices play a pivotal role, and there are research opportunities in collecting, curating, and validating a set of novel metrics that can advance the state of the art for secure development and operations (DevSecOps) research [4].
 Metrics related to the evaluation of bypassing vulnerability mitigation strategies, and effectiveness of security static analysis tools also were discussed and identified as important.

+At the beginning of the discussion process, the discussion leads discussed a paper from Pendleton et al. [5], which provides a survey of existing security metrics.
+The authors of the paper [5] provided a framework to categorize system-level security metrics that included the following categories: (i) system vulnerabilities; (ii) metrics of defense power; (iii) metrics of attack or threat severity; and (iv) metrics of situations.
+The participants found the paper useful, and felt some of these metrics can be used in the domain of secure software development process.
+Some participants stressed the importance of re-applying a similar survey design of existing software security metrics.

 ### Research Questions